priyanka-raina/bluespec-examples/cb_simple/README.md

 * `feedthrough_outputs` is something that the connection box should not know, it should just be given the inputs it is supposed to multiplex, knowledge of feedthrough should be in a higher level module, so I have omited it.

 This module does not support `has_constant` and `default_value`. [`../cb_with_optional_constant/ConnectionBox.bsv`](../cb_with_optional_constant/ConnectionBox.bsv) supports this, but the code is much uglier with ifdefs.

+Also, serialization of the configuration logic could be moved to the PE tile, if that is where the connection boxes are instantiated.